raviancad7/exusiai-spaces/README.md

 2. A secret key that gives you DO Spaces.
 3. Your 'Space' in Digital Ocean.
 (Also, called 'Bucket' in AWS S3).

-Después de obtener esos datos, vamos a python y declaramos unas variables.
+After obtaining that data, we go to python and declare some variables.

 - `key = 'CVSUDYBV27NZQV2JWKDH'`
 - `secret_key = '0BuzYwSJ4v4zxz1+NkVImxTcCU70'`